Mordech/mordech-projects/README.md

-# Hey! 👋 it seems you found yourself in my personal project repo
+# Hey! 👋 it seems you found yourself in my personal projects repo

 This repository is a hub for my projects and things I do in my free time.
 You can use it at your own risk 😅